idtx314/mill_controller/README.md

 7. Press the upper marker holder against the side of the lower marker holder so that the sharpie is held vertically, and then tighten the screw on the upper marker holder to secure it in place.

 ### Sections Unwritten
 Launch files and arguments
     The limits of the input ranges will correspond to the working material's dimensions on the x and y axes, with those dimensions also being possible launch arguments.
     Explain main launch file and available arguments for changing.
 Input method options notes
-Function and Node Notes
+  string, csv, and direct trajectory message
+Launch Files and Nodes
     Using the black_box node?
 Maybe just add to node explanations Each node has a description in the script.
-I can probably save a lot of work with that. calibrating camera
+I can probably save a lot of work with that. future development assumptions camera name catkin ws video# ttyusb# trajectory name

 ### Known bugs
 * Occupancy messages don't have reliable dimensions.
 The dimensions are based on the octomap, which automatically limits its own dimensions to the smallest dimensions that will fit the point cloud input.
 * Occupancy messages don't actually have all the unoccupied points.
 Related!
 * The usb_cam node may enter a state where it will fail to start after being launched several times.
 The error "VIDIOC_S_FMT error 5, Input/output error" will be displayed.
-If this occurs, unplug the usb camera, wait five seconds, and then plug in the usb camera.
+If this occurs you should shut down any launched nodes, unplug the usb camera, wait five seconds, and then plug in the usb camera.
-* Currently the camera is viewing the workspace upside down compared to how the trajectory is processed.
-This can be worked around by rotating the corners to match the workspace orientation, as demonstrated in the [An Example Run in Video] section's calibration demo.
+* Currently the camera is viewing the workspace upside down relative to the workspace's reference frame.
+This can be worked around by rotating the corners to match the workspace orientation during image calibration, as demonstrated in the [An Example Run in Video] section's calibration video.

 ### References